-Zohrab A. Kaprielian Dean’s Chair in Engineering and Chester F. Dolley Professor of Chemical and Petroleum Engineering
+Zohrab A. Kaprielian Dean’s Chair in Engineering and Chester Dolley Professor of Chemical and Petroleum Engineering

-- 1974, Masters, Chemical Engineering, California Institute of Technology
+- 1979, Doctoral Degree, Chemical Engineering, California Institute of Technology

-- 1979, PhD, Chemical Engineering, California Institute of Technology
+- 1974, Master's Degree, Chemical Engineering, California Institute of Technology

 * Fluid flow, transport, and reaction in porous media